SharonOnsongo/Landman-Toy-Store-Chain-Sales-Analytics/README.md

 ### Data Quality Assessment/General cleaning steps
 - Conducted a comprehensive data quality audit to check for data formatting issues, Text Inconsistency, Missing Values, Orphan Records, and Currency Symbols
 -  Check for leading and trailing spaces in text fields
+-  Checked the data types in each column
 -  Conducted Data Type Verification
 -  Check for duplicates and null values, and decide on how to handle all of them according to business needs